(All fields required)

 MR spectroscopy and imaging; evaluating the effects of environmental neurotoxicants and radiation

 Kim M. Cecil, PhD, received her undergraduate and postgraduate training in chemistry.
-After a post-doctoral fellowship in magnetic resonance spectroscopy and imaging at the Hospital of the University of Pennsylvania, Dr. Cecil joined the Radiology Department and the Imaging Research Center at Cincinnati Children’s Hospital Medical Center in 1998.
+After a post-doctoral fellowship in magnetic resonance spectroscopy and imaging at the Hospital of the University of Pennsylvania, Dr. Cecil joined the Department of Radiology and the Imaging Research Center at Cincinnati Children’s Hospital Medical Center in 1998.
 She serves as an imaging research scientist and clinical MR spectroscopist.

 In 2000, Kim M. Cecil, PhD, Antonius deGrauw, MD, PhD and Gajja Salomons, PhD, discovered creatine transporter deficiency syndrome, a genetic disorder caused by mutations in the creatine transporter gene (SLC6A8).
 Male patients demonstrate a significant reduction or absence of creatine in the brain, as indicated by MR spectroscopy.
 This is an X-linked mental retardation disorder thought to be second only to fragile X in prevalence.

-Eric J. Crotty, MD Radiologist, Department of Radiology
+Eric J. Crotty, MD Radiologist, Department of Radiology and Medical Imaging

 Program Director, Pediatric Radiology Fellowship